Severson-Group/AMDC-Firmware/ip_repo/amdc_eddy_current_sensor_1.0/README.md

 #### Propogation Delay and Shift Index

 The [Kaman Adapter Board](https://github.com/Severson-Group/AMDC-Hardware/tree/develop/Accessories/Kaman_IO_ConverterBoard) has two filtering lanes (from the AMDC/FPGA side to the Kaman ADC, and vice-versa).
 These two filtering lanes are each comprised of two Schmitt-Trigger glitch filter ICs, as well as some RC filtering.
-This causes significant signal propogation delay between SCLK being generated on the FPGA side, and the response from the Kaman device on the X/Y MISO lines to make their way back to the FPGA to be sampled.
+This can cause significant signal propogation delay between SCLK being generated on the FPGA side, and the response from the Kaman device on the X/Y MISO lines to make their way back to the FPGA to be sampled.

 To correct for this propogation delay and shift the new bits on the MISO lines into the X/Y data registers at the correct time, the `shift_delay` shift register was created.
 This shift register takes in the `sclk_rise` signal (which is when we would want to shift in our data bits if there was no delay), and shifts it through the chain.
 The value `shift_index` is used to select which flop is used for the final `shift` signal (or in other words, how much delay is needed).